 Paul B. Bolno, M.D., MBA has served as our President and Chief Executive Officer since December 2013 and as a director since April 2014.
-Since June 2020, Dr. Bolno has also served on the board of directors of SQZ Biotechnologies, a publicly-traded life sciences company, and since May 2020, he has served as Chairman of the Scientific Advisory Group for the Nucleic Acid Therapy Accelerator (NATA) in the United Kingdom.
-Prior to joining us, he served at GlaxoSmithKline from 2009 to 2013 in various roles, including Vice President, Worldwide Business Development-Head of Asia BD and Investments, Head of Global Neuroscience BD, a director of Glaxo Welcome Manufacturing, Pte.
+Since May 2020, Dr. Bolno has served as Chairman of the Scientific Advisory Group for the Nucleic Acid Therapy Accelerator (NATA) in the United Kingdom.
+From June 2020 through March 2024, Dr. Bolno served on the board of directors of SQZ Biotechnologies, a publicly-traded life sciences company that was acquired by STEMCELL Technologies Canada Acquisitions, Inc. in March 2024.
+Prior to joining us, he served at GlaxoSmithKline plc from 2009 to 2013 in various roles, including Vice President, Worldwide Business Development-Head of Asia BD and Investments, Head of Global Neuroscience BD, a director of Glaxo Welcome Manufacturing, Pte.
 Ltd. in Singapore and Vice President, Business Development for the Oncology Business Unit, where he helped establish GlaxoSmithKline's global oncology business and served as a member of the Oncology Executive Team, Oncology Commercial Board and Cancer Research Executive Team.
 Prior to GlaxoSmithKline, he served as director of Research at Two River LLC, a health care private equity firm from 2004 to 2009.
 Dr. Bolno earned a medical degree from MCP-Hahnemann School of Medicine and an M.B.A. from Drexel University.
 He was a general surgery resident and cardiothoracic surgery postdoctoral research fellow at Drexel University College of Medicine.
 We believe that Dr. Bolno's experience serving as our President and Chief Executive Officer since 2013, his medical degree and clinical training in cardiothoracic surgery, his business degree and experience evaluating life sciences companies in healthcare private equity, and his extensive business development and operating experience working in various roles at one of the world's largest global healthcare companies qualify him to serve on our Board.